zubinchopra/portaldocs/portal-sdk/generated/top-extensions-style.md

 **msportalfx-gridcolumn-statusicon**: Applied as the CSS class name for a grid column that displays a status SVG icon.

+**msportalfx-lineheight-reset**: Reset the line height back to the default of the current font size.

+**msportalfx-partdivider**: Sets up a horizontal side-to-side divider within the part.

+**msportalfx-removeDefaultListStyle**: Remove bullets from a `ul` or `ol` element.

+**msportalfx-removeTableBorders**: Removes all borders from a TABLE element.

+**msportalfx-removepartpadding**: Remove default padding on a part template.

+**msportalfx-removepartpaddingside**: Remove padding on the side only of a part template.

 <a name="styling-an-extension-color-palette"></a>
 ## Color palette

 <!-- TODO:  Add a style sheet to this document so that the Framework class behaviors are displayed. -->
 The Portal offers a built-in set of classes that are based on a core color palette.
 These classes ensure a consistent experience for all users.
 This is especially important when the color conveys meaning, or differentiates data.
 The purposes are discussed in the following list.